RenovoSolutions/TypeScript-Angular-Components/source/components/buttonAsync/buttonAsync.md

 This option allows you to show/hide the spinner via a binding.
 This is useful in cases where simply returning a promise from the action isn't sufficient.

-#### `right-aligned`
+#### `right-aligned (default: false)`

 Specifies if the button is within a right aligned context.
-Defaults to `false`.
 This is used by the button to determine which side the spinner should show on.

 #### `size`